Chito Narvasa

-Andres "Chito" Yuseco Narvasa, Jr. (born October 18, 1956) is a Filipino business executive and former basketball player and coach.
-He is best known as the ninth commissioner of the Philippine Basketball Association.
+Andres "Chito" Yuseco Narvasa Jr. (born October 18, 1956) is a Filipino business executive and former basketball player and coach.
+He is best known as the ninth commissioner of the Philippine Basketball Association (PBA).

 Personal life

 He is the son of Andres Narvasa, a former Chief Justice of the Supreme Court of the Philippines, and Janina Yuseco.
 He is also the brother of former MBA and PBL commissioner Ogie Narvasa.

 Basketball

 Narvasa, along with his brother, Ogie, played for the Ateneo Blue Eagles.
 The Narvasa brothers were also part of the Philippine national teams of 1977 and 1978.
 They jointly coached the Blue Eagles from the early to late 1980s.

-Narvasa coached the Shell and Purefoods franchises in the PBA from 1995 to 1998.
+Narvasa coached the Formula Shell and Purefoods franchises in the PBA from 1995 to 1998.

 He was also the president of the Basketball Coaches Association of the Philippines (BCAP).

 PBA Commissioner

 On May 14, 2015, Narvasa was appointed as the ninth league commissioner via a unanimous 12–0 vote by the PBA Board of Governors.
 He took the post vacated by Chito Salud, who would serve as the first PBA president and chief executive officer (CEO).
 He officially took over from Salud on August 1, in time for the Rookie Draft of the 2015–16 PBA season.

 On March 7, 2016, Narvasa was appointed as Chief Executive Officer of the PBA, replacing officer-in-charge Robert Non, which gave Narvasa a dual role as the CEO and commissioner of the league.
 However, CEO position was dissolved before the start of the 2016 Governors' Cup.